What is Ayurveda?

 Ayurveda is a truly holistic approach to achieving and maintaining wellness based on thousands of years of scientific study.
 Originating in India, it is the original source of knowledge on surgery, anatomy, medicine, massage, yoga, meditation, astrology, psychology/psychiatry, detoxification, herbology, pharmacology, alchemy, color therapy, music therapy, energy and pranic healing, gemstones, acupuncture and much more.

-While the science of Ayurveda spans an immense variety of subjects from evidence based, peer reviewed, case studied, physiological treatments of diseases to seemingly esoteric systems of healing using mantras, energy channels and astrology, there is no question that Ayurveda as a system of primary health care is a well established and credible institution worthy of the attention of even the most sceptical scientific minds.
+While the science of Ayurveda spans an immense variety of subjects from evidence based, peer reviewed, case studied, physiological treatments of diseases to seemingly esoteric systems of healing using mantras, energy channels and astrology, there is no question that Ayurveda as a system of primary health care is a well established and credible institution worthy of the attention of even the most skeptical scientific minds.

 In India and Nepal, Ayurveda is a government supported health care system complete with hospitals and universities dedicated to all branches of medicine and often complimented by the inclusion of modern allopathic medical methods, technology and medicines.
 Ayurveda is recognized as a primary medical care system in the following countries: India, Sri Lanka, Nepal, Bhutan, Myanmar, Bangladesh, Pakistan, Malaysia, Hungary and more.